particle-iot/docs/src/content/reference/firmware.md

 Set the system time to the given timestamp.

-*NOTE*: This will override the time set by the Particle Cloud.
+*NOTE*: This will override the time set by the Particle Device Cloud.
 If the cloud connection drops, the reconnection handshake will set the time again

 Also see: [`Particle.syncTime()`](#particle-synctime-)